Skip To Main Content

 All ixekizumab psoriasis exposures

-In a larger integrated analysis of data across 17 adult plaque psoriasis clinical trials as of March 2022 (N=6892; 18,025.7 patient-years of exposure), the incidence rate of Candida infections was 1.9 per 100 patient-years.
-Fourteen cases of esophageal candidiasis were reported, 2 of which were categorized as a serious adverse event (SAE).7,8 All cases of Candida infections were localized; no systemic cases were observed.7
+In a larger integrated analysis of data across 17 adult plaque psoriasis clinical trials as of March 2022 (N=6892; 18,025.7 PY of exposure), the incidence rate of Candida infections was 1.9 per 100 PY.
+All cases of Candida infections were localized; no systemic cases were observed.6,7

 Candidiasis in psoriatic arthritis patients